Ismael Moreno Pino: Other bilateral and multilateral diplomatic postings

 As a distinguished multilateralist, he acted as a Special Ambassador to many international organizations over the years.
 In this capacity, he represented Mexico in the Organization of American States in Washington, D.C. and in United Nations offices in New York and in Geneva, Switzerland.
 Throughout his career, he was a delegate in over fifty international conferences on various issues ranging from disarmament to reciprocal assistance; on many occasions, he served as a delegate in the United Nations General Assembly in New York.

 He was the Secretary General of the Mexican Delegation to the First United Nations Conference on the Law of the Sea, held in Geneva, Switzerland, between February and April 1958.
 The conference was important in establishing the modern legal framework of the law of the sea.

-He also represented Mexico in the Eighteen Nations Disarmament Committee that was held in Geneva between March and August 1962.
+He also represented Mexico in the Eighteen Nations Disarmament Committee (ENCD) that was held in Geneva between March and August 1962.
+Starting in 1969, he was an alternate representative before the Agency for the Prohibition of Nuclear Weapons in Latin America and the Caribbean (OPANAL) based in Mexico City.Likewise, between 1965 and 1972, he was the permanent representative to the United Nations Economic Commission for Latin America (CEPAL), the UN agency responsible for promoting the economic and social development of the region.

 An adjunct professor of international law, he lectured at Georgetown University, the Mexico City College (UDLAP), Instituto Tecnológico Autónomo de México (ITAM) and Instituto Matias Romero.

-Death
+Death and legacy

-In August 2013, José Antonio Meade, then the Foreign Secretary, informed that Moreno Pino had died.
-After giving his condolences to his family, he declared that Moreno Pino had contributed during his forty-year diplomatic career to "strengthen the good name of Mexican diplomacy".
+José Antonio Meade, then the Foreign Secretary, announced his death in August 2013 and offered condolences to Moreno Pino's family.
+Meade acknowledged Moreno Pino's profound contributions during his forty-year diplomatic tenure, emphasizing that he had played a pivotal role in "strengthening the good name of Mexican diplomacy."